43d9ab5/hcaptcha_hsw_encryption/README.md

-someone leaked encryption privately so I'm giving here
+someone leaked encryption privately to many people so I'm giving here

 by
 gravilk tg & discord